doserjef/spOccupancy/README.md

 of occurrence covariates at the new locations, and the spatial coordinates of the new locations.
 The object `hbefElev` contains elevation data across the entire Hubbard Brook Experimental Forest.
-Below we predict BTBW occurrence across the forest and plot the results using `ggplot2` and `stars`.
+Below we predict BTBW occurrence across the forest, which are stored in the `out.pred` object.

 ``` r
 # First standardize elevation using mean and sd from fitted model